Ben Shaw is the senior minster of the Boathouse Church

 During this time he wrote a multi-media Bible background and overview course called The Bible in 3 Hours that he has now run in Sydney, Melbourne, Brisbane, Hong Kong, Belfast, the French Alps and London.

-Out of this course Ben became an author co-writing a couple of books with his friend Peter Downey that are published with Zondervan and are now available in Spanish and Korean.
+Out of this course Ben became an author co-writing a couple of books with his friend Peter Downey that are published with Zondervan and are now also available in Spanish and Korean.

 Emmanuel Church and Dundonald Church (both in London)

-In 2004 he and his wife moved to London where he began working for Emmanuel Church, Wimbledon.
-After 6 years as an assistant minister there he moved down the road to Dundonald Church (originally a church plant from Emmanuel) to work as their main evangelist.
+In early 2004 he and his wife moved to London where he began working for Emmanuel Church, Wimbledon.
+After 6 years as an assistant minister there he moved down the road to Dundonald Church (originally a church plant from Emmanuel) to work as their main evangelist from 2010-mid 2012.

-Ben has also been (and continues to be) a regular speaker for Richmond Holidays since it's inaugural year, speaking for them in the French Alps, Turkey, the Greek Islands and leading tours in Israel.
+Ben has also been (and continues to be) a regular speaker for Richmond Holidays since it's inaugural year, speaking for them in the French Alps, Turkey, the Greek Islands and leading tours for them in Israel.
 In May 2012 Ben and Karen took time out from London to do a long stint of ministry for Richmond on the lovely Greek Island of Samos where they worked for the entire summer of that year.

 The Boathouse Church, Putney, London

-Finally, in November 2012 he joined the Boathouse Church to become the pastor in mid 2013.
+Finally, in November 2012 Ben joined the Boathouse Church to become the pastor in mid 2013.
 Ben preaches, helps with the music and overseas the various ministries of the church.
 He feels very privileged and is thrilled to be among us.